-You generally have the choice of two methods to work out the decline in value of a depreciating asset: the prime cost method or the diminishing value method.
+You generally have the choice of two methods to work out the decline in value of a depreciating asset.
+These are:

+- the prime cost method or - the diminishing value method.

-Both the diminishing value and prime cost methods are based on a depreciating asset's effective life.
+Both these methods are based on a depreciating asset's effective life.
 The rules for working out an asset's effective life are explained in Effective life of a depreciating asset on page 11.

 You can generally choose to use either method for each depreciating asset you hold.

-Once you have chosen a method for a particular asset, you cannot change to the other method for that asset.
+However, once you have chosen a method for a particular asset, you cannot change to the other method for that asset.

-The Decline in value calculator at ato.gov.au will help you with the choice and the calculations.
+The Depreciation and capital allowance tool at ato.gov.au will help you with the choice and the calculations.

-In some cases, you do not need to make the choice because you can claim an immediate deduction for the asset, for example, certain depreciating assets that cost \$300 or less; see Immediate deduction for certain non-business depreciating assets (costing \$300 or less) on page 9.
+You do not need to make the choice where you can claim an immediate deduction for the asset, for example, certain depreciating assets that cost \$300 or less; see Immediate deduction for certain non-business depreciating assets (costing \$300 or less) on page 9.